 Creating a charitable legacy can be one of the most rewarding planning activities for you and your family.
 Americans give more money to charities each year than any other nationality.
-According to the Giving USA Foundation report, American individuals, estates, foundations, and corporations gave an estimated $303 billion to charitable causes in 2009, with individual giving accounting for an estimated $ 227 billion of the total, with about 90% of all Americans giving to charity.
+According to the Giving USA Foundation report, American individuals, estates, foundations, and corporations gave an estimated $390 billion to charitable causes in 2016, which was approximately 3% higher than the prior year, with about 90% of all Americans giving to charity.

 Virtually all states have passed legislation that specifically provides that charities have an insurable interest in the lives of their donors.
 Donors who wish to leverage their cash donations to a charity can use life insurance as an excellent means of accomplishing their goal.
 This is often best accomplished by either gifting a policy outright to the charity, or naming a charity as beneficiary, providing the charity of their choice with a large sum of money that can provide a lasting legacy for a cause that they believe in.
 Charities in turn will often recognize their best donors by crediting them with the estimated value of the future gift.
 This allows the donor to be recognized immediately for their gift of life insurance proceeds, if desired, and can assist the donor in acquiring naming rights and other recognition opportunities.

 Making a gift of a life insurance policy to your favorite charity appeals to a variety of donors because it is a flexible, cost-effective, and in many cases tax-advantaged way to make a major gift that will benefit the nonprofit institution after the donor dies.
 Transferring ownership of a cash value life insurance policy makes you eligible for a charitable tax deduction based on its current value.
 It can also help to reduce estate taxes, since the value of the policy is removed from your estate.